-Smoking, Second-Hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray):

-Patients who are currently smoking or use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications, such as skin loss, and may experience delayed healing and additional scarring.
+Smoking, Second-hand Smoke Exposure, Nicotine Products (Patch, Gum, Nasal Spray): Patients who are currently smoking, or use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin loss and delayed healing as well as additional scarring.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
 Additionally, smoking may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly, increased bleeding.
 Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of these types of complications.
-Please indicate your current status regarding the items below:

-I am a non-smoker and do not use nicotine products.
+Please indicate your current status regarding these items below: I am a non-smoker and do not use nicotine products.
 I understand the potential risk of second-hand smoke exposure causing surgical complications.
 I am a smoker or use tobacco/nicotine products.
 I understand the risk of surgical complications due to smoking or use of nicotine products.
 I have smoked and stopped approximately ago.
 I understand I may still have the effects and therefore risks from smoking in my system, if not enough time has lapsed.
 I have been advised to stop smoking immediately, and have been informed of the risks, benefits, expectations, and alternatives to my surgery if I continue smoking.

-It is important to refrain from smoking at least 6 weeks before the surgery, and not until your physician states it is safe to return, if desired.
+It is important to refrain from smoking at least 6 weeks before surgery, and until your physician states it is safe to return, if desired.
 I acknowledge that I will inform my physician if I continue to smoke within this timeframe, and understand that for my safety, the surgery, if possible, may be delayed.

-Smoking may have such a negative effect on your surgery that a urine or blood test may be done just before the surgery, which will determine the presence of nicotine.
-If positive, your surgery may be cancelled, and the fees associated with your surgery, scheduling, and other prepaid amounts may be forfeited.
-Please disclose your smoking status to your surgeon honestly.

-Sleep Apnea/CPAP:

-Individuals who have breathing disorders, such as "obstructive sleep apnea," and those who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen are advised that they are at a substantive risk for respiratory arrest and death when they take narcotic pain medications following surgery.
-This is an important consideration when evaluating the safety of surgical procedures in terms of very serious complications, including death, that relate to pre-existing medical conditions.
-Surgery may be considered only with post-surgery monitoring in a hospital setting in order to reduce risk of potential respiratory complications, and to safely manage pain following surgery.

-Please consider the following symptoms of sleep apnea:

-- I am frequently tired upon waking, and throughout the day - I have trouble staying asleep at night - I have been told that I snore or stop breathing during sleep - I wake up throughout the night, or constantly turn from side to side - I have been told that my legs or arms jerk while I'm sleeping - I make abrupt snorting noises during sleep
+Smoking may have such a negative effect on your surgery that a urine or blood test may be done just before surgery to detect the presence of nicotine.
+If test result is positive, your surgery may be cancelled, and your surgery, scheduling fee, and other prepaid amounts may be forfeited.
+Honestly disclose your smoking status to your surgeon. ndividuals who have breathing disorders such as "obstructive sleep apnea," and those who may rely upon CPAP devices (continuous positive airway pressure) or utilize nighttime oxygen are advised that hey are at substantive risk for respiratory arrest and death when they take narcotic pain medications ollowing surgery.
+This is an important consideration when evaluating the safety of surgical procedures in erms of very serious complications, including death, that relate to pre-existing medical conditions.
+Surgery may be considered only if post-surgery monitoring is conducted in a hospital setting in order to reduce the risk of potential respiratory complications, and to safely manage pain following surgery.
+Please consider the following symptoms of sleep apnea: I am frequently tired upon waking and throughout the day I have trouble staying asleep at night I have been told that I snore or stop breathing during sleep I wake up throughout the night or constantly turn from side to side I have been told that my legs or arms jerk while I'm sleeping I make abrupt snorting noises during sleep

-Page 8 of 11 (2016 American Society of Plastic Surgeons) This form is for reference purposes only.
-It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
-The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.
 I feel tired or fall asleep during the day